 The academy and pathway system is designed to support the development of college, career, and life readiness skills so that students can successfully enter and advance in a career path.

-Will all six RCAS academies and pathways be located at both high schools?
+Will all three RCAS academies and ten pathways be located at both high schools?